 - In the Features pane (the middle pane), double-click the Server Certificates option located under the Security heading.

 - Specify the require information for each field.

-- Common Name: The Fully Qualified Domain Name that the certificate will be issued to and secure. for example www.yourdomain.com or if you are enrolling for a wildcard certficaite *.yourdomain.com
+- Common Name: The Fully Qualified Domain Name that the certificate will be issued to and secure. for example www.yourdomain.com or if you are enrolling for a wildcard certficate *.yourdomain.com

-- Organisation: The Registered Organisational Name the certificate belongs to.
+- Organization: The Registered Organisational Name the certificate belongs to.

-- Organisational Unit: The Department within the Organisation.
+- Organizational Unit: The Department within the Organization.